Valley Parade: Transport

-Bradford is served by two railway stations; Bradford Interchange, which is also the city's main bus terminus, and 1 mi from Valley Parade.
+Bradford is served by two railway stations; Bradford Interchange, which is also the city's main bus terminus, is 1 mi from Valley Parade.
 The other is Bradford Forster Square, which is 0.6 mi away from the ground.
 Bradford Interchange connects to Leeds railway station for London North Eastern Railway and CrossCountry train services, Grand Central provide a direct service to London, and provides First Bradford and Keighley Bus Company buses to the ground.
 Forster Square, which provides train services operated by Northern, also connects to Leeds.
 The stadium has no parking facilities available to supporters on match days.
 In 2000, as part of the expansion of Valley Parade, the club drew up a green transport plan to ease traffic congestion around the ground.
 Proposals included a new railway station on the line between Leeds and Bradford Forster Square, and a discounted bus service.
 As of 2013, no railway station had been built and a discounted bus route was withdrawn because of low patronage.